dicearr/praw/README.md

 ```
 $ yarn start
 ```
 This will allow to access to the webpage in `http://localhost`.
-Some important urls are:

-- `/api` - With the API [Swagger](http://swagger.io/docs/specification/what-is-swagger/) documentation
-- `/api/review` - With the `review` endpoint
-- `/` - With the webpage itself

 If you don't want to launch the application locally you can deploy it to [Heroku](https://www.heroku.com).
 By the way, to acomplish with continuous deployment principle this application is deployed with every commit (successfully tested) in [![Heroku](http://heroku-badge.herokuapp.com/?app=praw&style=flat&svg=1&root=index.html)](http://praw.herokuapp.com)

+## Documentation
+- The REST API has been documented using Swagger.
+It is available on `http://localhost/api` or  `http://praw.herokuapp.com/api`
+- Technical documentation about the frontend can be found in `docs` folder.
+It has been generated using [Compodoc](https://compodoc.github.io/website/).